kenshoo/baseimage-docker-centos/README.md

 <a name="removing_optional_services"></a>
 ### Removing optional services

-The default baseimage-docker installs `syslog-ng`, `cron` and `sshd` services during the build process.
+The default baseimage-docker-centos installs `syslog-ng`, `cron` and `sshd` services during the build process.

 In case you don't need one or more of these services in your image, you can disable its installation.